Modifying Non-Modifiable Alimony in Arizona

 Parties Are Subject to Sanctions for False Statements in Court Papers

-Nancy objected to the court’s order that she pay $5,000 in sanctions for the misrepresentations and concealments in her post-decree filings.
+Nancy objected to the court’s order that she pay $5,000 in penalties for the misrepresentations and concealments in her post-decree filings.
 Although those direct misrepresentations do not constitute fraud, false statements under oath may subject that party to sanctions.
-Therefore, the Court of Appeals ruled, the superior court acted appropriately in imposing penalties, including the $5,000 sanction and David’s attorney’s fees.
+Therefore, the Court of Appeals ruled, the superior court acted appropriately in imposing penalties, including the $5,000 penalty and David’s attorney’s fees.